“Some people exist, I choose to live”

 Raw Adventure Chapter-

-While I was working at Happy Camper, I was still doing freelance tours for goMowgli and was looking for more clients.
+While I was working at Happy Camper, I was still doing freelance tours for goMowgli and was looking for more clients in Fort Kochi.
+I wanted to establish myself as a well known tour guide in Fort Kochi.
 That is when opportunity presented itself in the form of Raw Adventure.
 Raw Adventure was started by Dax, a person whom I see as friend, philosopher, and mentor.
 Dax was looking to expand and in August 2016 Jithin and I became part of that adventure.
 Working with them helped me grow tremendously, Dax came with about 25 years of experience in the travel Industry and he was more than happy to share that knowledge with us.

 Very soon I was managing Happy Camper, guiding tours for goMowgli, and guiding tours for Raw Adventure.
 Happy camper and goMowgli was mostly about backpackers, but it was Raw Adventure that gave me the opportunity to meet and interact with travelers who came through the premium tour companies.